IvanoDaneri/SpringBootJWT/readme.txt

 UserController provides also logoff method that adds jwt token in a black list (to avoid someone can use a valid token after the user has logged off to his application).

+(*) Remember that initial passwords saved on db are encrypted with Jasypt tool (by means of PBE_PASSWORD or ciphering password)

 2) Authorization phase.
 The Authorization phase is managed by the JWTAuthorizationFilter filter inserted in the filter chain which operates in the following way: